brefphp/bref/docs/frameworks/laravel.md

       - X-Requested-With
       # Laravel Framework Headers
       - X-Csrf-Token
-      # Other Headers, e.g. Livewire
+      # Other Headers, e.g. Livewire, Laravel Nova
-      - X-Livewire
+      # - X-Livewire
+      # - X-Inertia
 ```

-> If you use Laravel Nova, don't forget to add the header `X-Inertia`
+> If you use Laravel Nova, don't forget to uncomment the header `X-Inertia`

 Before deploying, compile your assets using Laravel Mix.